UAA Record: 193-72, 9 seasons

 Education: B.S., Mathematics, Nebraska 1991; M.S., Teaching Mathematics, Wyoming, 1995

-After being picked to finish seventh in the 2009 GNAC preseason coaches’ poll, Green’s squad wound up winning the league by three full matches, boosted by a school-record 13-match win streak.
+After being picked to finish seventh in the 2009 GNAC preseason coaches’ poll, UAA wound up winning the league by three full matches, boosted by a school-record 13-match win streak.
 The Nebraska native earned both the GNAC and NCAA Div.
-II West Region coach-of-the-year awards as the Seawolves tied for the best winning percentage (.742), posted the second-most victories in program history (23) and won their first-ever NCAA match, upsetting Hawaii-Hilo in a 5-set thriller.
+II West Region coach-of-the-year awards as the Seawolves tied for the then-best winning percentage (.742) and posted the second-most victories in program history (23).
+UAA capped its historic 2009 season by winning its first-ever NCAA match, upsetting Hawaii-Hilo in a 5-set thriller.

-In 2008, Green took the reins of a Seawolf program that had gone 17-58 over the previous three campaigns and produced a solid 15-14 mark.
-The Seawolves captured the title of their own UAA Invitational and recorded their first win over a ranked team in almost a decade when they beat then-No. 8 Augustana.
-Under Green’s tutelage, outside hitter Rhea Cardwell became UAA’s first volleyball All-American.
+In 2008, Green took the reins of a Seawolf program that had gone 17-58 over the previous three campaigns and produced a solid 15-14 mark, along with the program’s first All-American in senior Rhea Cardwell.

-Following four straight NJCAA Final 4 appearances and the 2007 national title, Green made the jump from junior college to the NCAA Division II level in the spring of 2008.
-He spent the previous nine seasons (1999-07) as the head coach at Western Nebraska Community College in Scottsbluff, Neb.
+Following four straight NJCAA Final 4 appearances and the 2007 national title at Western Nebraska Community College, Green made the jump from junior college to the NCAA Division II level in the spring of 2008.

-Green built a powerhouse program at WNCC, compiling a 453-55 record that culminated in the 2007 NJCAA Div.
-I national championship.
+Green built a powerhouse program in his nine seasons at WNCC, compiling a 453-55 record that culminated in the 2007 NJCAA Div.
+I championship.
 The Cougars finished in the top 10 at the national tournament in all of Green’s seasons.
 In his final three seasons, WNCC went 163-7 and finished national runner-up in 2006.

 Under Green’s tutelage, the Cougars earned a total of 10 first-team and six second-team All-America certificates and regularly placed players at NCAA Div.
 I and II programs.
 WNCC’s players also found success in the classroom, with the team maintaining a cumulative 3.0 grade-point average in all nine of his seasons.